-As the coronavirus pandemic continues, remote work has become the norm for companies ranging from Twitter and Google to small- and mid-sized businesses.
+Remote work has become the norm for companies ranging from Twitter and Google to small- and mid-sized businesses.
 Stats show that a significant number of the workers remain apprehensive about returning to the office and that long-term remote work has actually improved their productivity.

 In the “2020 State of Remote Work Survey” conducted by Owl Labs in conjunction with Global Workplace Analytics, 81% of respondents think their employer would support post-COVID-19 remote work, while 29% think their company will actually support it more.
 In addition, 77% of those surveyed said that working from home after COVID-19 would make them “happier,” and perhaps more notably, nearly half of the respondents would look for another job if work from home was no longer allowed.

 So, if you find that remote work is in your company’s and employees’ best interest, how do you make a plan for long-term remote work from home and rally your team around the idea?
-If you choose to follow this path, you’d be in good company as Global Workplace Analytics predicts that, post-coronavirus, 25%-30% of the workforce will be working from home multiple days a week by the end of 2021.
+If you choose to follow this path, you’d be in good company as Global Workplace Analytics predicts that, 25%-30% of the workforce will continue working from home for multiple days a week by the end of 2021.